White House sticking to contraception plan

 Lew said no religious organization will be required to pay for or facilitate the coverage that it disagrees with since the insurance companies are the ones who will pay.

-Asked what incentive insurance companies would have to provide contraception, Lew - Obama's budget director until last month - said it would be cost effective just like other preventive healthcare coverage.
+Asked what incentive insurance companies would have to provide contraception, Lew - Obama's budget director until a few weeks ago - said it would be cost effective just like other preventive healthcare coverage.

 "As somebody who's done budgets for a lot of years, when people tell me things don't cost money, I ask a lot of questions," Lew said on ABC News's "This Week with George Stephanopoulos".